This week is Dementia Awareness Week. Dementia is set to be the 21st century’s biggest killer! There is still a...Read article

-People with Autism can often have trouble with Sensory Integration, which can be the root cause of problems in development, information processing and behaviour.
-They have difficulty making connections between their tactile, vestibular and proprioceptive sensory systems, any of which can be overactive or not active enough as a person interacts with their environment.
+People with Autism can often have trouble with Sensory Integration, which can cause problems with development, information processing, and their behaviour.
+Autistic people have difficulty making connections between their tactile, vestibular and proprioceptive sensory systems, any of which can be overactive or not active enough as a person interacts with their environment.

 Multisensory Environments provide a wide variety of controlled sensory simulators perfect for people with Autism and other special needs.
 They can help enhance concentration, attention and alertness in autistic people who are easily distracted.

 How to create an autism-friendly safe Sensory Room

 Sensory Rooms are a great way to create a controlled, relaxing, calming and stimulating environment.